1zzowiebeha/1zzowiebeha/README.md

 ### Hi there 👋

-I am a backend web-developer.

-The stack I am learning includes Django, Python, PostgreSQL, AWS, Git, HTML, and CSS.
+Welcome to my Github.
+This is where I store my personal and academic projects.

+I'm currently learning HTML, CSS, JavaScript, and JQuery.

+I've worked with Django, Python, and PostgreSQL in my hobby projects.

+Want to connect?
+Feel free to reach out to me on my Linkedin :)

 <!--
 **1zzowiebeha/1zzowiebeha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.